goblimey/ntripcaster/README.md

 and announced.
 One tried connecting as the user root, another tried as the user rabbtmq, another as fsc, and so on.
-Those user names are standard and are set up on lots of servers.
+Those user names are standard and exist on lots of servers.
-They guess a password,
-try to connect,
-guess another password,
-try to connect
-and so on.
+The hackers run software that guesses a password, tries to connect, guesses another password, tries to connect and so on.
 It goes on all day and all night as long as your VPS is running.
-It probably costs the attackers nothing, becasue they are stealing time on somebody else's computer to do it.
+It probably costs the attackers nothing to do this because they are stealing time on somebody else's computer to do it.

 If you allow connection by user name and password, somebody will eventually make a correct guess and get in.